 Applications are reviewed in the order they are received.
 It is not uncommon for us to have a waiting list to enroll in our trainings.
-Once a training is full all other applicants will be forwarded to the next scheduled training.

 Open Enrollment for the Spring 2019 training is now closed.
+Spring 2020's open enrollment will begin in mid-December 2019

 Applicants will not be notified of the status of their application until two weeks after the end of the open enrollment period ends.